-Alachua County Emerging Leaders (ACEL) has launched its second annual mentorship program to connect existing leaders to emerging leaders in Alachua County.
-As an initiative of the ACEL Professional Development Committee, the program was designed by a team that has worked on mentorship programs across the United States, utilizing best practices and structures from hundreds of mentorship programs.
+ACEL's annual mentorship program connects existing leaders to emerging leaders in Alachua County.
+As an initiative of ACEL's Professional Development Committee, the program was designed by a team that has worked on mentorship programs across the United States, combining best practices and structures from hundreds of mentorship programs.

 Many of the best mentorship programs use flexible, customizable structures to guide mentees' and mentors' time together.
 Our team has created a lean but focused program with an "a la carte" curriculum for you and your mentor or mentee to decide what works best for you.

 The process is simple.
 Mentors and mentees meet for a mixer to allow everyone to mingle and get to know one another.
-Afterward, they will be paired with their mentor through a mentor selection process.
-Once matched, each mentor-mentee pair will meet once a month on their own for six months, capped off with a final event in February.
+Afterward, they will be paired with their mentor through a mentor-selection process.
+Once matched, each mentor-mentee pair will meet once a month on their own for six months, capped off with a final event.

 The program is limited to 15 pairs.
-Applications are closed for this year, but will be taken again next year.
+Applications are currently closed but will open again later in 2017.